 Instructions for Drop Form

-You, your instructor and your adviser must sign the form.
+You, your instructor and your advisor must sign the Drop/Add form.
 If you would like to have the drop excused, circle the applicable reason on the form.
 For reasons 1-4 see Student Life.
 For reasons 5-6, visit the Office of Undergraduate Studies, preferably by appointment.
 Additional documentation will be required.

 Academic Problem Resolution Form

 University grade appeal procedures shall be followed.
 Appeals must begin with an appeal to the faculty no later than 10 class days after the grade decision is made.
 If a student wishes to appeal the decision further, appeals are made in writing beginning with the associate dean, chair, or program director's level and following department, college or school procedures for additional levels.
 Graduate students may appeal to the graduate dean and undergraduate students may appeal to the Office of Undergraduate Studies if grade issues are not resolved at the college level.
 Appeals at each level must be made in writing no later than 10 class days after the date of the decision of the previous level.
 The ten days for appeals at each level do not include weekends, holidays or days between academic sessions.
 All grade changes must be made through the Registrar's Office within one year of the original grade assignment.

 Based on a term grade point average of 3.5-3.99 in a fall or spring semester, undergraduate students who complete at least 12 graded credit hours (excluding courses with pass/fail) are eligible for the Dean’s List in recognition of their excellence in academic work.
 Students are notified of this honor by their Dean.

 Graduating seniors whose cumulative grade point average (GPA) reflects excellent scholarship are awarded their degree cum laude, magna cum laude, or summa cum laude.
 A minimum of 30 semester credit hours must be earned at TWU to qualify for this recognition.
 The cumulative GPA ranges for these graduation honors designations are listed below.